mrstacey1284/indigo-netdev/README.md

 *NOTE* once turned off, these devices must be turned on at the system.

-### macOS Server

-*Not Yet Implemented*

-These will function much like SSH Servers with specific configuration to macOS.

-*NOTE* once turned off, these devices must be turned on at the system.

 ## Usage

 Once devices are configured, their state may be monitored for triggers.
 Servers and devices